Contact Site Map

 Bipolar Disorder

+This depression is a mood disorder with manic episodes.
+Mood cycles vary with each person.
+These swings can be quick but mostly they are slow changes.
+Research suggests strong genetic influence in bipolar disorder.
 Bipolar disorder normally begins in adolescence or early adulthood and continues throughout life.
-This illness can be effectively treated and must be as it's very serious.
-Read this article: Borderline Personality Disorder v Bipolar Disorder
+This illness can be effectively treated, and must be, as it’s very serious.
+As a result, consulting a doctor is essential.
+I highly recommend you read this article: Borderline Personality Disorder v Bipolar Disorder.

-Manic depression
+Manic Depression

 Manic-depressives suffer from violent mood swings.
 Severe depression, "the blues," and normal mood are all points on the mood swing.

 Should you be unfortunate enough to suffer from Bipolar Disorder or any type of manic depression you must see a doctor and seek psychological help.
+It is too serious to suffer alone and try to cope by yourself.
+It is also important to be correctly diagnosed first before beginning any treatment.

 Psychologists provide support, education, coping skills training, monitor depression symptoms and encouragement to continue medical treatment.
 The psychiatrist monitors the medication that is necessary.